 It is for this reason why having a proper financial plan is the best way to go about it.
 Instead of trying to find the best debt fund or the best equity fund to invest in, the journey of building a mutual fund portfolio should begin with your financial goals.

 It is only after the financial goals are identified and proper assessment of risk-profile and timeline linked constraints are made, only then that the mutual funds should be selected to fit in the portfolio.

 Remember that each category of debt funds is suitable for a specific need over a specific time period for a given type of investor.
 Just because your friend or colleague is parking money in Credit Risk Funds doesn’t mean that you too should put money there.
 Different people will have different debt fund categories that suit them.

 And let me give you a free piece of advice (though free advice should be taken with caution).
 Unless you are a sophisticated investor who knows what he is after, you are better off picking debt funds of shorter duration (like liquid funds, ultra-short duration funds, low duration fund, short-duration funds, etc.).
 You don’t really need to take the interest rate risk.
 But you need to be careful about the credit risk these funds take.
 Don’t mess that analysis.

-There are different types of debt mutual funds and many of you don’t know how to select the right debt funds for your portfolio.
+There are different types of debt mutual funds in India (2023) and many of you don’t know how to select the right debt funds for your portfolio.
 If you are in a similar situation, you can talk to me under Goal-based Financial Planning service – where we begin with your goals and eventually find out the right mutual funds (equity and debt) for your portfolio.